Qrofeus/Soduko_Generator_Solver/README.md

 # Sudoku Generator & Solver

-Generates a unique sudoku board everytime using the **Backtracking** algorithm, preps the board according to the difficulty selected and uses **Backtracking** algorithm to solve the sudoku board generated
+Selects a sudoku board from those generated using the **Shrinking Sqaure** algorithm\ Prepares the board according to the difficulty selected and uses **Backtracking** algorithm to solve the sudoku board generated

 ## Install and Run